mayankyadav06/Flutter-IoT-Health-App/README.md

 This simulation of Bluetooth and Wi-Fi devices allows users to test and explore the app’s functionality without needing physical devices, making it easier to develop and test IoT-related features in the app.

 ---

+## Dual Theme Mode
+The app supports light and dark themes, allowing users to switch between them based on their preference.
+This feature enhances user experience and accessibility.

+### Implementation:
+- State Management: The app uses a ThemeProvider class, which handles the current theme mode.
+- Dynamic Theme Switching: The user can toggle between light and dark themes using a toggle button in the app settings.

+### Key Benefits:
+- Better readability and reduced eye strain in low-light environments with the dark mode.
+- A modern, customizable look that adapts to user preferences.

+---
 ## Real-Time Sensor Data Fetching
 The app fetches real-time sensor data (such as temperature and heart rate) from the Flask server:
 - The data is fetched using an HTTP GET request to the Flask API endpoint `http://127.0.0.1:5000/api/sensor_data`.